rdemello/react-template/README.md

 This template provides a minimal setup to get React working in Vite with some ESLint rules and a Prettier config.
 To start, copy template and run `npm install` to setup included packages.

 ## Included Packages
++ Express - to handle the server
++ nodemon - to run the server file with live changes
++ prettier - used to format and clean up code for consistency and legibility
++ react - as it's react
++ react-router-dom - to handle nagivation
++ zustand - to handle state around the app
++ vite - for speed over webpack

 ## Commands